JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="AddMinutes"></a>AddMinutes

 Adds the specified number of minutes to this **CPowerTime** object.
+The valid values for this member are 1 through 59.
 You can subtract minutes by using a negative number.

 ```
 SUB AddMinutes (BYVAL nMinutes AS LONG)